How to Set Up Your Utilities in New York City

-When you need to move in NYC, then knowing how to set up your utilities will make the transition easier to complete.
-As a best practice, you should try to notify the service providers at least one month in advance of your moving date.
+When you need to move to NYC, then knowing how to set up your utilities will make the transition easier to complete.
+As a best practice, you should notify the service providers at least one month in advance of your moving date.

 If you don’t know the new address right away, then notify the utilities as soon as possible about your updated account information.

 Information Needed to Set Up Your NYC Utilities

 Utilities in New York City will need several personal information items to create an account for you.
 You must give them your name, phone number, current address, and your email address in most situations.

 When you give the utility company your new service address, it helps to be as specific as possible.
 Give the representative the ZIP code, street name, and your unit number if you have one.